nalibjchn/FaceAgingGANs/Face_Aging_CAAE_10age/README.md

 2) Training from scratch

 ```
-* Run the scripts with cumtom parameters.
+* Run the scripts with custom parameters.
   python main.py \
     --is_train True \
     --epoch 50 \